-Since I offered this service to my local community there has been a lot of interest so I thought I would explain to the technically curious the process I am using to create VHS and other old formats to digital files.
+Since I offered this service to my local community there has been a lot of interest so I thought I would explain to the technically curious the process I am using to convert VHS and other old formats to digital files.

 I am now accepting 8mm and Super 8 film reels for conversion.
 See below.